Exelon Corp.

 $46.3B of debt equal to 51% of capital gives exelon room to operate, but not room to forget the math.

-capital-plan execution
+Capital-plan execution

 the company is selling you on steady infrastructure spending, not a sudden demand spike. delays, cost overruns, or spending that regulators refuse to fully recognize would slow the earnings path.